-ACADEMIC APPEALS AND PETITIONS
+ACADEMIC PETITIONS AND APPEALS

 Occasionally it may be necessary to institute a petition for a waiver of established policies and procedures, or an appeal for a redress of grievances.
 Written appeals of policy are processed through the Records Office.
-Academic appeals fall into two general categories: 1) appeals of grades, or 2) petitions regarding application of specific policies.
+Academic appeals fall into two general categories: 1) petitions regarding application of specific policies or 2) appeals of grades or other academic matters.